 All of the gods were invited to the wedding of Peleus and Thetis except for Eris (Lat.: Discordia), goddess of discord.
 Furious at her exclusion, Eris threw a golden apple, inscribed “For the most beautiful one,” in among the partygoers.
 The apple led to a quarrel among the goddesses Hera (Lat.: Juno), Athena (Lat.: Minerva), and Aphrodite (Lat.: Venus), each of whom claimed to be entitled to it.
 Zeus (Lat.: Jupiter) was asked to mediate the dispute, but because he was not a neutral party—he was married to Hera—he instead asked the gods’ messenger Hermes (Lat.: Mercury) to convey the three goddesses to the Trojan shepherd-prince Paris, who was to act as judge.
 Paris, who was ranging on Mount Ida with his sheep, took a glimpse at the three naked goddesses and chose Aphrodite, goddess of love, who promised in return that he would be granted Helen, the most beautiful woman on earth.
 Unfortunately, Helen was already married to the Spartan king Menelaus; and so Paris’s abduction of Helen to Troy led to a great battle, namely, the Trojan War.

-Thorvaldsen’s sculpture portrays a so-called “pregnant moment” in the narrative, suggestive both of what has came before it and of what is yet to come.
+Thorvaldsen’s sculpture portrays a single, meaningful or so-called “pregnant moment” in the narrative, suggestive both of what has came before it and of what is yet to come.
 Still disrobed, Venus has just received her trophy, the Apple of Discord.
 She contemplates the apple while holding it up in her right hand; with her left hand, she reaches for her robe in order to put it on again.
 Her robe is hanging on a tree stump—an indication that these events are taking place in the countryside.
 The viewer, who is presumably familiar with Homer’s Iliad and the events of the Trojan War that it portrays, can readily imagine the subsequent events—the war and destruction—to which this scene will lead.

 Beyond converging on this description, the majority of interpreters also agree that Venus with the Apple depicts a particularly chaste variant of the goddess of love.
 The following composite sketch includes the actual phrases used by a number of these interpreters: